-- 3.1 Ensures the fiscal management of the District is in accordance with the terms or conditions of any funding received by the Board under the School Act or any other Act or regulation. - 3.2 Ensures the District operates in a fiscally responsible manner, including adherence to recognized accounting procedures. - 3.3 Prepares and presents the budget which reflects Board priorities. - 3.4 Ensures the Board has current and relevant financial information.
+- 3.2 Ensures the District operates in a fiscally responsible manner, including adherence to recognized accounting procedures. - 3.3 Prepares and presents the budget, which reflects Board priorities. - 3.4 Ensures the Board has current and relevant financial information.

 4. Personnel Management